 Most importantly, the international maritime authorities have stated, without reservation, in their recent update of the IMO Safety of Life at Sea Convention, that radar remains a primary sensor for the avoidance of collisions.

-This statement should be viewed in the context of the mandatory fitting of Automatic Identification Systems (AIS) to some classes of ships.
+This statement should be viewed in the context of the mandatory fitting of automatic identification systems (AIS) to some classes of ships.
 These systems rely upon external references, e.g. GPS, for the verification of relative position indication in terms of collision avoidance scenarios.

 However, the fitting of such systems can never take account of many maritime objects, e.g. icebergs, floating debris, wrecks, etc. that are not fitted with AIS.
 These objects are potential causes of collision with ships, and need to be detected by ship radars.
 Radar will therefore remain the primary system for collision avoidance for the foreseeable future.